GiorgioPac/naoko/_projects/car-box-aerodynamics.md

 Introducing a standard box on the roof significantly disrupts the vehicle's aerodynamics.
 The box acts as a bluff body in the free stream, forcing the flow to separate and creating a massive, low-pressure wake behind the car.
 This pressure difference is the primary driver of increased drag.

 In contrast, placing the box at the **rear of the vehicle ("Back Box")** places it within the car's existing "dead air" zone.
-As shown in the velocity field comparison below, the Back Box maintains a much cleaner flow pattern similar to the car's native aerodynamics, whereas the roof box generates a large, high-energy wake.
+As shown in the velocity field comparison below, the Back Box maintains a much cleaner flow pattern similar to the car's native aerodynamics.

 <figure>
     <a href="/naoko/assets/images/openfoam/velocity.png"><img src="/naoko/assets/images/openfoam/velocity.png" alt="Velocity Magnitude Comparison"></a>